Genesis Radio is on Get Me Radio! đŸŽ¶đŸ“»

 At exactly 3:33 AM every night, the main broadcast computer briefly displays an error message that says “T-T-T-TUNE IN, DOC.”

-Max Headroom may be gone… for now.
+Max Headroom may be gone

 But Genesis Radio knows the truth.